-George Brough was among a group of riders, who, time and again, proved the Superior\’s worth.
-Both at circuits – and in land speed record attempts – the bike was a regular sight, in the \’20s and \’30s.
-As usual, racing \’improved the breed\’.
-Tweaks at the track trickled down into mainstream SS100 production.
+George Brough was among a group of riders, who, time and again, proved the Superior’s worth.
+Both at circuits – and in land speed record attempts – the bike was a regular sight, in the ’20s and ’30s.
+As usual, racing ‘improved the breed’.
+In time, track-side tweaks trickled down into mainstream SS100 production.